Comparing Paya (PAYA) & The Competition

-Paya (NASDAQ: PAYA) is one of 157 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Paya to similar businesses based on the strength of its valuation, profitability, institutional ownership, risk, earnings, analyst recommendations and dividends.
+Paya (NASDAQ: PAYA) is one of 157 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
+We will compare Paya to similar businesses based on the strength of its profitability, valuation, earnings, risk, dividends, analyst recommendations and institutional ownership.

-Paya has a beta of 0.02, suggesting that its share price is 98% less volatile than the S&P 500.
-Comparatively, Paya’s rivals have a beta of 0.01, suggesting that their average share price is 99% less volatile than the S&P 500.
+50.0% of Paya shares are held by institutional investors.
+Comparatively, 47.0% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+1.5% of Paya shares are held by insiders.
+Comparatively, 20.8% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-50.0% of Paya shares are owned by institutional investors.
-Comparatively, 47.0% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-1.5% of Paya shares are owned by insiders.
-Comparatively, 20.8% of shares of all “Holding & other investment offices” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+Paya has a beta of 0.02, meaning that its share price is 98% less volatile than the S&P 500.
+Comparatively, Paya’s peers have a beta of 0.01, meaning that their average share price is 99% less volatile than the S&P 500.

 Profitability

-This table compares Paya and its rivals’ net margins, return on equity and return on assets.
+This table compares Paya and its peers’ net margins, return on equity and return on assets.

 |Net Margins